 Farmers have long used pesticide spray or ‘seed dressing’, in which seeds are coated in pesticides or fungicides to protect them during germination, but these introduce harmful chemicals to the ecosystem.
 Instead, Singh and his colleagues are using microbial and biochemical technology to manipulate plant and soil microbiomes to create natural microbial communities that help crops grow under stressful conditions such as drought, disease and nutrient deficiencies by promoting more efficient use of resources, and boosting resilience to pests.
 This will strengthen crops and enhance agricultural production in hostile climates and restore land damaged by the excessive use of chemical fertilisers.
 “Microbiomes are one of the fastest growing sectors in agriculture,” says Singh.
 “They could eventually be worth as much as the current chemical pesticide market.”

-Singh’s team has been working with Converte, an Australian plantfood company that designs products for improving soil health.
-Managing director, John Ridley, says “This pioneering work on microbiomes is transforming soil and plant systems in ways that could significantly improve food and climate security”.
+Singh’s team has been working with Australian plantfood companies, Converte, and Neutrog, that design products for improving soil health.
+Managing director of Converte, John Ridley, says “This pioneering work on microbiomes is transforming soil and plant systems in ways that could significantly improve food and climate security”.

 There is much to be done before the benefits will be realised on the land.
-“We have developed some microbial products that increase the productivity of wheat, lettuce and cotton by 35 to 100%,” says Singh.
-“But these experiments have mostly been in greenhouses.
-This is fine for lettuce, but for wheat and cotton, we need to test the products in the field to see if we can replicate this success.”
+“We have developed some microbial products that increase the productivity of wheat, lettuce and cotton in greenhouses by 35 to 100%,” says Singh.
+“We have more recently carried out a limited field experiment with cotton which provided promising results in controlling plant pathogens.”

 Need to know